mattrei/aframe-mapbox-component/README.md

 # aframe-mapbox-component

 A 3D street map entity & component for [A-Frame](https://aframe.io).
+Uses [Mapbox version 1.13.0](https://github.com/mapbox/mapbox-gl-js/blob/main/CHANGELOG.md) 3-Clause BSD.

 The component and idea was originally thankfully developed by [jesstelford](https://github.com/jesstelford).
 I forked and renamed the project accordingly and will continue to develop this component.